“SNOWBALL OUT OF HELL” OUT NOW!

 The Smoking Flowers first album Sweet As Port debuted in 2009, initially recorded as a side project of sorts for the couple from their respective rock bands at the time.
 Their second full length album 2 Guns, was released in 2013, but was raucously brought into existence in single live recorded takes over about four days in 2011.
 It is a ferocious musical document that eerily proved to be a foreshadowing of a battle the couple was soon to encounter.
 Kim was diagnosed with an aggressive form of breast cancer just after they recorded and mixed 2 Guns, delaying the album's release by two years.
 Kim's breast cancer is in remission today due to only using holistic and alternative methods and a raw food diet (no chemotherapy, no radiation, no hormones).

 In the wake of this experience Kim and Scott took life by the reins and hit the road in their vintage Volvo 240 station wagon, touring across America and Canada for three years straight promoting 2 Guns.
-With this life altering experience to draw upon, and three years of intense touring under their belt, the couple then tapped even deeper into their raw rock, punk and folk roots in the composition of their newest album Let's Die Together, released in June 2018.
+With this life altering experience to draw upon, and three years of intense touring under their belt, the couple then tapped even deeper into their raw rock, punk and blues roots in the composition of their album Let's Die Together, released in June 2018.
 The undeniable urgency present in these recordings cannot be faked.
 Let's Die Together is a true story of triumph.
 Let’s Die Together’s all-acoustic companion album, Snowball Out Of Hell, was released exactly one year later in June 2019.